top of page

 Hamilton Belk’s songs are humble affirmations that paradox is the only way forward, born on the shards of time between tours and overdub sessions.
 His influences draw from the country-folk lexicon, slacker rock, years of recording parts for everything from Urdustani folk to petrosexual pop country, and the timeless, lonesome tears of the steel guitar.

-Belk has contributed to records by Brigid Mae Power, Henry Jamison, Peter Broderick, Message to Bears, Chris Staples, Aeseaes, and hundreds more.
-His work has been featured in the Portland Biennial in collaboration with artist Emilie Stark-Menneg.
-He is currently part of a team working on an installation for Meow Wolf Denver.
+Belk has contributed to records by Brigid Mae Power, Henry Jamison, Peter Broderick, Message to Bears, Dead Gowns, Aeseaes, and hundreds more.
+His work has been featured in the PMA Biennial, the Camden International Film Festival, and Meow Wolf's Denver and Housoton locations, and American Idol.